About University of Westminster

 Postgraduate students can also benefit from Westminster’s Mentoring Scheme.
 Mentoring is a long-term relationship that meets a developmental need, and your mentor will facilitate your personal and professional growth by sharing knowledge and insights, to help you succeed.

 We have one of the largest international student bodies of any university.
-Westminster was recognised as the most internationally diverse university in the UK, USA, Australia and New Zealand in 2018, and was ranked among the world’s top 15 most international universities.
+Westminster is ranked 5th in the UK and 43rd in the world for international outlook.
+(THE Young University Rankings 2021).
 Wherever you come from, we can offer you a distinctly British learning experience within a truly international environment.

 We have plenty of experience in giving international students the help and support you need to make the most of your time with us.
 Before you arrive, you will receive a full information pack with all the details you need about enrolment, healthcare advice and support services.

 Once you are here, we have lots of ways to make sure you settle in and feel at home.
-These include our ‘meet and greet’ service for students arriving on specific dates at Heathrow, and our International Students’ Welcome Programme, which gives you the chance to meet current international students as well as fellow new students and Westminster staff, find your way around the university and London, and learn about our facilities and services.
+Our International Students’ Welcome Programme gives you the chance to meet current international students as well as fellow new students and Westminster staff, find your way around the university and London, and learn about our facilities and services.

 If you wonder what it’s like to study at the University of Westminster or in London our international student blog will give you an insight.
 Our international students share their experiences of adapting to life in the UK, making new friends for life, dealing with homesickness and fulfilling their dreams.